HandongHCI/HandongHCI.github.io/Courses/HCI04.md

 ## Human-Computer Interaction (SIT22008)

+HCI quotes
+> "Technology serves humans.
+Humans do not serve technology." - Joshua Porter
+> "Get closer than ever to your customers.
+So close that you tell them what they need well before they realize it themselves." - Steve Jobs

 ### 4. Healthcare & Safety

 See what kinds of ICT services help people living healthy and safe.
 Find how computers interact with people in hospital or in which people want to have a medical care.